 Ibanez Solid body guitar

-Difference between Ibanez guitars by learning levels
+Differences between Ibanez guitars based on learning levels

 - Electronics: there is also an abysmal difference in the electronics and the cheap models sound plastic.
 The sound gives a lot to talk about in the cheaper models, but everything starts to improve in their more advanced models.